The way we work. Professionalism in action.

 The types of assets and liabilities that should be reported are set out in Appendix C.

-Details on requirements for preventing and resolving financial conflicts of interest, are set out in Appendix B - Standard on Preventing and Resolving Financial Conflicts of Interest of the Directive on Conflict of Interest:
+Details on requirements for preventing and resolving financial conflicts of interest are set out in the Directive on Conflict of Interest, Appendix B - Standard on Preventing and Resolving Financial Conflicts of Interest:

-You must report in writing to the deputy head, using FedDev Ontario’s Conflict of Interest Disclosure Reporting Form, when concurrent or competing official responsibilities give rise to a real, apparent or potential conflict of interest or conflict of duties situation.
+You must report in writing to the deputy head, using FedDev Ontario's Conflict of Interest Declaration Reporting FormFootnoteb, when concurrent or competing official responsibilities give rise to a real, apparent or potential conflict of interest or conflict of duties situation.
 Such a report is to be made within 60 days of initial appointment or any subsequent appointment, transfer or deployment, or every time a significant change occurs in your personal affairs or official duties.
-The deputy head (or delegated authority) may require that the outside activities be modified or terminated if it is determined that a real, apparent or potential conflict of interest exists.
+The deputy head (or delegated senior official) may require that the outside activities be modified or terminated if it is determined that a real, apparent or potential conflict of interest exists.

-Federal public service employees, including students, are subject to the political activities provisions set out in Part 7 of the Public Service Employment Act.
+Federal public service employees/persons employed are subject to the political activities provisions set out in Part 7 of the Public Service Employment Act (PSEA).
 As such, you have the right to engage in political activities while maintaining the principle of political impartiality in the public service.

-• Seek the advice of your manager and/or designated political activities representative;
+- Seek the advice of your manager and/or designated political activities representative (see the Values and Ethics Resources placematFootnotea);

 For more information about your legal rights and responsibilities regarding political activities, please consult the Public Service Commission's Political Activities website.